Catalog • 2012-2013

 Students conducting a senior project are required to submit for pre-approval a proposal outlining their project, the project’s connection to a field of literature in Communication, a schedule for the submission of progress reports, their internship responsibilities (if applicable), and a final analysis of their project.
 Students may work with an outside co-advisor in a related field for their senior capstone requirement.
 For instance, a student in public relations may want to work with a co-advisor in marketing, etc.

 Students are not required to complete an internship for the major.
 However, it is highly recommended that students who do not plan on immediately continuing on to graduate school complete at least one, if not more, internships.
 Internships may fulfill up to 6 credits towards completion of the major (the completion of two internships of three credits each is specifically recommended).

 “The Crestiad” and Cedar Crest Campus Radio Club (CCC Radio)

 Students have opportunities through these campus organizations to report, write, edit, announce and develop advertising and promotion campaigns, oversee finances, etc.; these skills are crucial to many careers in communication.
 Credit earned for participation in “The Crestiad” can be applied to the major (see below).
 The department encourages students at all levels, including freshmen, to participate in these organizations.

 Course Requirements for the Media Studies Major

-A major in Communication requires 45 credits of coursework.
-All students are required to complete courses in four categories: Communication Core Curriculum (12 credits), Perspectives (12 credits), Applications (6 credits), Advanced Study (3 credits), Communication Electives (6 credits)
+A major in Media Studies requires 42 credits of coursework.
+All students are required to complete courses in four categories: Communication Core Curriculum (12 credits), Additional Media Studies Requirements (6 credits), Perspectives (9 credits), Applications (6 credits), Advanced Study (3 credits), Communication Electives (6 credits)